 - Feeling dizzy or sick to their stomach

 - Extreme squinting under bright or normal lighting conditions

 Keep in mind that children may react to these symptoms or express them differently than an adult would.
 They might act out aggressively, have tantrums, or seem stressed.
 If you feel your child might be light sensitive, or if they have any of the conditions listed in this article, pay attention to the lighting conditions when you observe this behavior.
 Especially in kids and toddlers, light sensitivity might be easy to overlook.

 What to Do About Light Sensitivity in Kids

-There are a lot of ways to handle photophobia that are relatively simple for adults.
-When considering how to help a child cope with their light sensitivity, some modifications to your approach can be key.
+There are a lot of ways to handle light sensitivity that are relatively simple for adults.
+When considering how to help a child cope with the same problem, some modifications to your approach can be key.
 Here are a few strategies.

-- Use Axon Optics light sensitivity eyewear for kids to filter out the most troublesome wavelengths of light anywhere, anytime.
-Our lenses feature Axon’s well-researched upgrades to the FL-41 tint.
+- Use light sensitivity eyewear for kids to filter out the most troublesome wavelengths of light anywhere, anytime.

 - Get rid of fluorescent lights, which are particularly bothersome due to imperceptible flickering and the harsher blue wavelength.
 If needed, talk to your child’s school or daycare provider about what can be done to reduce your child’s exposure to fluorescent lighting in those places.